December 20, 2025

-The Horrible Impact of Perpetuity Clauses on Actors’ Careers
+The Horrible Impact of Perpetuity Clauses for Actors

-The Horrible Impact of Perpetuity Clauses on Actors’ Careers
+The Horrible Impact of Perpetuity Clauses for Actors

-Perpetuity Clauses can cast a long shadow over an actor’s career.
-This seemingly small legal provision, often buried deep within the fine print, can have terrible consequences for performers.
-Let’s talk about why perpetuity clauses suck for actors.
+Perpetuity clauses for actors can cast a long shadow over an acting career.
+This seemingly small legal provision, often buried deep in the fine print of contracts, can have serious and long-lasting consequences for performers.
+Let’s break down why perpetuity clauses are such a problem for actors—and why they deserve far more scrutiny than they usually get.

 [Read also: What To Do When You Don’t Get Paid]